 The problem with the “Fist to Five” for psychological safety.
 Often, with good intent, we find facilitators and teams adopting a practice called “Fist of Five”, where, at the start of a meeting or workshop, participants are asked to hold […]

-The trope of “psychological bravery” still crops up frequently.
+The trope of “psychological bravery” crops up a lot.
 But what does it mean?
-Typically, it’s a reframe: instead of focusing on creating psychologically safe environments, we should encourage individuals to be braver.
-In other words, instead of us doing […]
+Typically, “psychological bravery” is an attempt to reframe: instead of focusing on creating psychologically safe environments, we should simply encourage individuals to be braver.
+In other […]

 Psych Safety Book List 2025 You know we love a good book, and we love sharing them even more, and this year we’ve been treated to some brilliant recommendations from members of the Psych Safety community.
 Thank you for keeping our […]